-Donald Trump Says Tape Gambit On James Comey ‘Wasn’t Very Stupid’, Explains Why He Bluffed About Recordings
+Trump Says Tape Gambit On James Comey ‘Wasn’t Very Stupid’, Explains Why He Bluffed About Recordings

 “I didn’t tape him, you never know what’s happening, when you see what the Obama administration, and perhaps longer than that, was doing, all of this unmasking and surveillance and you read all about it and I’ve been reading about it the last couple of months, about the seriousness of the and the horrible situation with surveillance all over the place.”

 The mention of the words “unmasking and surveillance” is a callback to Trump’s statements from earlier this month, when he called it the real “big story,” in reaction to subpoenas issued as part of the House Intelligence Committee’s investigation of the Trump campaign’s alleged collusion with Russian officials to rig the 2016 presidential elections.
-According to The Hill, three of the seven subpoenas issued at that time were centered on the improper “unmasking” of Trump campaign officials, and how their names were published in Obama administration literature during the transition period.
+According to the Hill, three of the seven subpoenas issued at that time were centered on the improper “unmasking” of Trump campaign officials, and how their names were published in Obama administration literature during the transition period.

 While the Donald Trump tape bluff was the main focus of today’s Fox & Friends appearance, there were other topics discussed by the President, including the close friendship between special counsel and Russia probe leader Robert Mueller and James Comey.
 Trump said that he’s concerned about this, as well as the presence of several “Hillary Clinton supporters” in the investigation staff, but expressed confidence in Mueller being an “honorable man” who will do the right thing.